eduardz1/MLPR-Project/report/report.typ

   Third and fourth features are sufficient to achieve a good accuracy with both the Multivariate and Tied Covariance Gaussian classifiers.

+  We already expected this based again on @scatter, where we saw that the two features create two distinct clusters for each class.

   #figure(
     align(center)[
       #set par(justify: false)